kushidesign/kushi/README.md

 `defcom` is a macro that returns a component rendering function which accepts an optional attributes map, plus any number of children.
 This means the signature at the call site mirrros hiccup itself.

 Under the hood, defcom pulls out any keys in attr map that start with `:-` and put them in a separate `opts` map.
 This allows passing in various custom options within the attributes map that will not clash with existing html attributes.
-This opts map can referenced be referenced in the defcom body with the `&opts` binding. `&attrs` and `&children` are also available.
+This opts map can be referenced in the `defcom` body with the `&opts` binding. `&attrs` and `&children` are also available.
 This ampersand-leading naming convention takes its cue from the special `&form` and `&env` bindings used by Clojure's own `defmacro`.

 Assuming your are using something like Reagent, you can use the resulting `my-section` component (from the above example) in your application code like so:

 ```Clojure
 ;; Basic, no label